feathersjs/docs/api/authentication/oauth.md

 ### Redirects

-The `redirect` configuration option is used to redirect back to the frontend application after oAuth authentication was successful and an access token for the user has been created by the [authentication service](./service.md) or if authentication failed.
+The `redirect` configuration option is used to redirect back to the frontend application after OAuth authentication was successful and an access token for the user has been created by the [authentication service](./service.md) or if authentication failed.
 It works cross domain and by default includes the access token or error message in the window location hash.
 The following configuration

 ```js
 {